ing-bank/lion/packages/localize/docs/message.md

 }
 ```

+> Note: dynamic variables inside dynamic imports may cause problems with tools that do static analysis, and may not work out of the box

 The `namespace` can be one of two types: an object with an explicit loader function as shown above and just a simple string for which the loader has been preconfigured.

 > When calling `this.msgLit()`, what comes after `:` may contain dots only if they are intended as a separator for objects.
 For more details, please check [messageformat](https://messageformat.github.io/messageformat/), which is the underlying library that we use.